Sakthi-Balan-B/project1/README.md

 - Date of collection: 2024-10-31
 - Only included users with 100+ followers
 - Up to 500 most recently pushed repositories per user

+##Inference
+- Contributing to popular open-source repositories and being associated with an educational institution may help increase followers and visibility.